Whiskey Founders Table of Contents

 Independent Stave Company

 Brad Boswell stands as a prominent figure in the world of cooperage— the specialized craft of making barrels, particularly for aging fine spirits and wine.
 As the leader of Independent Stave Company, he is instrumental in maintaining the company’s legacy while steering it into new realms of innovation and global influence.
-This document explores the personal story of Brad Boswell, the history and ongoing evolution of Independent Stave Company, and their impact on the craft beverage industry.

 2